TedTschopp/tedt.org/_work-in-progress/Social Combat.md

 * Involve a single test.
 * Have short-term Consequences.

-### Standard Intrigues
+### Standard **Engagement**s

-Standard intrigues arise when a simple Intrigue won’t suffice.
+Standard intrigues arise when a simple **Engagement** won’t suffice.
 Usually, standard intrigues come into play when PCs and major Narrator characters try to Influence each other.
 These exchanges can involve convincing another character to do something potentially dangerous or out of character, to Bargain for a much better price, or to intimidate someone into coughing up guarded information.
 As a good rule of thumb, standard intrigues occur whenever your intended outcome is dangerous for your opponent or out of character.
-For example, trying to seduce a noble’s wife would require a standard Intrigue.
+For example, trying to seduce a noble’s wife would require a standard **Engagement**.

 Standard intrigues have the following characteristics: